Difference Between Accounting and Financial Management

 Key Differences

-- Accounting is more about reporting whereas financial management involves assets and resources of the company and their effective utilization
+- Accounting is more about reporting, whereas financial management involves the assets and resources of the company and their effective utilization.

-- The key objective of accounting is providing financial information using standard procedures and rules, whereas the objective of formal management is to create wealth, generate cash and earn good returns by effective use of the company’s assets.
+- The key objective of accounting is providing financial information using standard procedures and rules.
+In contrast, the objective of formal management is to create wealth, generate cash and earn good returns by effective use of the company's assets.

-- Accounting reports the financial information to creditors, investors, analysts, management, and regulators, whereas financial management is used by the management of the company.
+- Accounting reports the financial information to creditors, investors, analysts, managers, and regulators, whereas the company's management uses financial management.

-- Accounting involves reporting past financial transactions, whereas the other management involves planning about future financial transactions.
+- Accounting involves reporting past financial transactions, whereas other management involves planning future transactions.

-- Accounting gives the financial position of the company, whereas financial management provides a holistic view of the business activities and provides insight into the future generation of wealth.
+- Accounting gives the company's financial position, whereas financial management provides a holistic view of the business activities and provides insight into the future generation of wealth.

 - Accounting follows Generally Accepted Accounting Principles (GAAP) provided by the Financial Accounting Standards Board (FASB) in the US and Financial Reporting Council (FRC) in the UK.